leleliu008/uppm/README.md

 ```
 the SSL certificate is invalid
 ```
-if you encounter above problem, you would do following:
+if you encounter above problem, try to run following commands in your terminal will do the trick:

 ```
 curl -LO https://curl.se/ca/cacert.pem